erc-dharma/project-documentation/website/about.md

 This platform was the principal deliverable of an ERC Synergy Project called DHARMA.
 Since the end of that project, the platform is being managed by a consortium which retains the same name.

+# About the database

+This database covers almost exclusively premodern sources in Indic scripts, to the nearly complete exclusion of sources in Arabic, Chinese and other scripts.
+It is strongly focused on epigraphic texts but does include a number of critical editions of manuscript-transmitted texts, as well as diplomatic editions of specific manuscripts.
+For the time being, only epigraphic texts can be queried by the search engine.

 # About the ERC Synergy Project DHARMA

 The DHARMA project [ERC n°809994](https://doi.org/10.3030/809994) was